kaftz/twitter-cmd/README.md

 ## usage

-Sending the twitter message 'hello' to API account will log some output to console.
+Sending the twitter message 'hello' to the attached API account will log some output to console.

 ```javascript
 var T = require('twit');